Private Attorneys General Act: SB 1809 (2004)

 As soon as PAGA was enacted, opponents tried unsuccessfully to repeal the statute.
-Shortly after PAGA's enactment, the Legislature altered PAGA's provisions by passing Senate Bill 1809 (SB 1809), which was signed into law on August 11, 2004.
+Shortly after PAGA's enactment, the Legislature altered PAGA's provisions by passing Senate Bill 1809 (SB 1809), which was signed into law on August 11, 2004, by California Gov. Arnold Schwarzenegger.
 Introduced after an agreement between the state, businesses, and labor representatives, SB 1809 aimed to provide employers an opportunity to cure less serious labor law violations and avoid "shakedown lawsuits."

 SB 1809 first requires aggrieved employees to follow certain administrative procedures prior to filing a PAGA action, including providing written notice to the LWDA and the employer.
 SB 1809 added PAGA's requirements that aggrieved employees can only file a private action if the LWDA declines to pursue its own action, and the employer is provided the opportunity to cure specified Labor Code violations.
 SB 1809 also: (1) affords courts the ability to award less than the maximum civil penalty amount specified by the statute; (2) requires courts to review and authorize any settlement agreement of PAGA claims; and (3) eliminates PAGA recovery based on an employer's violation of most posting and notice requirements in the Labor Code.